Tutorial | Governance basics#

 5. Click Create to finish adding a second bundle to the Dataiku project.

-1. Navigate to the Governance settings panel of the governed project (not the instance-wide settings).
+1. Navigate to the Governance settings panel of the Govern project.

 Edit the source object of a governed project#

-That addresses the governance of entirely new source objects.
+That example should help address the governance of new and existing source items.
 But how does the Govern node respond to changes in the source objects themselves?

-To explore this question, change the name of the source Dataiku project belonging to your governed project.
+To explore this question, change the name of the Dataiku source project belonging to your Govern project.

 1. Return to the Design node, and open your version of the Governance Basics project.